• Live Illustration & Graphic Recording for events and conferences •

 I facilitate the flow of ideas.
 By mapping and illustrating the live content at events I create a unique artwork that engages, in the room, and on social media.
 Heightening interest and engagement during and after the event.
 Further details and portfolio here: Blanche Illustrates

-Clients include; The Royal Academy of Arts, NHS, HMRC, The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, CAMHS, BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita.
-Based in London and Barcelona I also work internationally, previous projects in: Istanbul, Azerbaijan, Brussels, Berlin and India.
+Clients include; The Royal Academy of Arts, The British Council, NHS, HMRC, The Kings Fund, The British Institute of Learning Disabilities (BILD), Childrens BBC, CAMHS, BOND (The International Development Network), Thomson Reuters, Spreadfast and Capita.
+Based in London and Barcelona I also work internationally, previous projects in: Turkey, Azerbaijan, Belgium, Kuwait, Germany, Italy and India.

 Festivals and Events; Shambala Festival & CRISIS at Christmas, in the UK, The Jaipur Literature Festival & The Jagriti Yatra 2015-6 in India.